-- (i) Ensuring robust evaluation of policies, measures and scenarios from economic and fiscal perspectives, including that the measures pronosed reliably costed. - (ii) Ensuring robust governance processes and making use of their convening power to support and coordinate the ministries responsible for formulation and implementation, and the involvement of the private and third sectors. - (iii) Identifying relevant fiscal and public policy levers for building an enabling environment for implementation
+(i) Ensuring robust evaluation of policies, measures and scenarios from economic and fiscal perspectives, including that the measures pronosed consider socio-economic costs and benefits. and are reliably costed.

+(ii) Ensuring robust governance processes and making use of their convening power to support and coordinate the ministries responsible for formulation and implementation, and the involvement of the private and third sectors.

+(iii) Identifying relevant fiscal and public policy levers for building an enabling environment for implementation